hellerve/blog/posts/Building_a_small_language_with_cj.md

 A note before we begin: it’s important to remember that what we are doing here during the compile process is essentially filling a buffer.
-A lot of this code looks similar to be an interpreter, but none of the code actually gets executed here.
+A lot of this code looks similar to an interpreter, but none of the code actually gets executed here.
 Instead, we just push all of the code into a big buffer, and then generate a function from it later.
 Keep this in mind as we move along.